Eerosal/Tagger/README.md

 # Tagger
-Work in progress web application for managing a collection of files.
+Simple web application for managing a collection of files.
+Work in progress.

 Core functionality includes
 * File upload